 More information on the CAA's approach towards the enforcement of the prohibitions and how to complain to the CAA about anti-competitive conduct is available in the following CAA documents.

-In enforcing the Competition Act, for the time being the CAA has adopted the relevant guidelines published by the Office of Fair Trading (OFT).
-These are available on the OFT website.
+In enforcing the Competition Act, for the time being the CAA has adopted the relevant guidelines published by the CMA.
+These are available on the CMA website.

 Enterprise Act 2002